 Growing Autoflowers Without Nutrients: Final Thoughts

-Growing autoflowers without nutrients is definitely possible, but it’s far from the ideal setup.
+Growing autoflowers without nutrients is definitely possible, especially if growing outdoors, but it’s far from the ideal setup.
 And it does not make any sense, if I’m perfectly honest.

 Preventing your cannabis crops from feeding on essential minerals can lead to poorly performing plants and low yields.
 Bud quality and size also diminishes if you don’t use any fertilizer.

 There are various ways to avoid fertilizers, such as using pre-made soil or mixing your own mineral-rich substrate.
 In other words, you still provide the nutrients, but they are contained in the soil or medium, instead of you adding them later.

 At the end of the day, there is honestly no point in growing marijuana without nutrients.
 The nutrients supplements do not cost much and it isn’t all that much work to add them to the soil or medium